How to provide effective feedback

 Use a descriptive title when submitting new feedback

-Descriptive and precise titles help Windows engineers understand the issue being reported.
+Descriptive and precise titles help Windows engineers better understand the issue being reported.
 An example of a good title: “Groove crashes with error 80041007 when connected to Bluetooth.”

 Provide feedback items one at a time

-Providing feedback one item at a time ensures the correct logs and data are received with each submission.
+This ensures the correct logs and data are received with each submission.

 As Microsoft engineers process your feedback, you’ll see a banner appear on the feedback item confirming its status, including any changes made based on your feedback.